magdalendobson/big-ann-benchmarks/ppopp_artifact.md

-# ParANN: Scalable and Deterministic Parallel Graph-Based Algorithms for Approximate Nearest Neighbor Search
+ ParANN: Scalable and Deterministic Parallel Graph-Based Algorithms for Approximate Nearest Neighbor Search

 ## Getting Started

-We use the Big ANN Benchmarks repository to generate our plots.
-We have provided a branch of this repository using Zenodo; you can use it to install a branch of our library that was also uploaded using Zenodo.
+We use the [Big ANN Benchmarks](https://github.com/harsha-simhadri/big-ann-benchmarks/tree/main) repository to generate our plots.
+We have uploaded a fork of this repository to Zenodo; you can use it to install a branch of our library that was also uploaded using Zenodo.

 ### Install

 The only prerequisite is Python3.10 and Docker.
 All commands are assumed to be run in the top-level directory unless otherwise stated.
+You may wish to use a conda environment for python commands.

 1. Download and unzip the repo:
-2. Run `pip install -r requirements_py3.10.txt` (Use `requirements_py38.txt` if you have Python 3.8.)
+2. Run `pip install -r requirements_py3.10.txt`
 3. Install docker by following instructions [here](https://docs.docker.com/engine/install/ubuntu/).
 You should also to follow the post-install steps for running docker in non-root user mode.
 4. Install the necessary Docker images as follows: